Cholesterol Reducing Foods Fruits, Nuts

 Here are some cholesterol-friendly recipes that are popular in India:

-- Oats Upma: Oats are a good source of soluble fibre, which can help to lower LDL cholesterol.
-This upma recipe is quick and easy to make and a healthy and satisfying breakfast option.
+- Oats Upma: Oats are a good source of soluble fibre, which can help to lower LDL lipid levels.
+This upma recipe is quick, easy to make, and a healthy and satisfying breakfast.

 - Moong Dal Khichdi: Khichdi is a traditional Indian dish with rice and lentils.
 Moong dal is a type of lentil that is low in saturated fat and high in protein and fibre.
 This khichdi recipe is a good source of complex carbohydrates and plant-based protein, and it is also easy to digest.

 - Tofu Bhurji: Tofu is a good source of plant-based protein and is low in saturated fat.
 This tofu bhurji recipe is a healthy and delicious alternative to traditional egg bhurji.
-It is made with tofu, onions, tomatoes, and spices and is a good source of protein, fibre, and vitamins.
+It is made with tofu, onions, tomatoes, and spices and is a good protein, fibre, and vitamin source.

 - Chana Masala: Chana masala is a popular Indian dish made with chickpeas.
-Chickpeas are a good source of plant-based protein and fibre and are also low in saturated fat.
+Chickpeas are a good source of plant-based protein and fibre and are low in saturated fat.
 This chana masala recipe is a healthy and flavorful way to enjoy chickpeas.
-It is made with chickpeas, tomatoes, onions, and spices and is a good source of protein, fibre, and vitamins.
+It is made with chickpeas, tomatoes, onions, and spices and is a good protein, fibre, and vitamin source.

-Here are some additional tips for cooking cholesterol-friendly Indian meals:
+Here are some additional tips for cooking fat-friendly Indian meals:

 - Use healthy cooking oils, such as olive oil or canola oil.